magento/merchdocs/src/customers/account-company-roles-permissions.md

 ![]({% link images/images-b2b/customer-company-roles-permissions.png %}){: .zoom}
 _Roles and Permissions Page with Default Role_

-The system has one predefined Default User role, which you can use “as is" or modify to suit your needs.
+The system has one predefined Default User role, which you can use "as is" or modify to suit your needs.
 You can create as many roles as necessary to match your company structure.

 - **Default User** — The default user has full access to activities related to sales and quotes, and view-only access to company profile and credit information.